Future International Students

 English for Academic Purposes takes place on the St. James Campus at 341 King St. East, a short walk away from the city’s downtown core and close to the city’s major businesses and attractions.

 At academic program orientation sessions, students receive vital information such as final class schedules and lists of books to help them prepare for studies at George Brown College.
-The International Centre also organizes orientation events at the beginning of the January and September semesters that provide important information on transportation, banking, health insurance, visas, scholarships and so on.
+The International Centre also organizes orientation events at the beginning of each semester that provide important information on transportation, banking, health insurance, visas, scholarships and so on.
 They are also a great opportunity for new students to meet fellow classmates as well as some of the International Centre staff.
 Around the end of August the International Centre organizes SMART START, a fun event where new students are introduced to the city and various services offered at George Brown College.

 In addition to academic and international orientation sessions and events, the College has many exciting social and cultural events taking place throughout the year.
 The Student Association, which functions as the central student government representing the interests of all George Brown College students, also organizes many events that bring students together.